 Lost and Stolen Equipment Procedure – Technology Items and Devices

-The very first thing to do is file a police report with the law enforcement agency in the same city the laptop computer or other equipment was stolen.
+The very first thing to do is file a police report with the law enforcement agency in the same city or county the laptop computer or other equipment was stolen.

 Information you will need to provide to the police and to SFUSD:

 - Manufacturer, model and serial number of the laptop/equipment